Virat58143/Appletree-infotech/README.md

 To digitize the process of student admission and fee collection.

-To provide installment-wise payment tracking.
+To provide installment-wise payment receipt.

 To allow students to download their receipts anytime.

-To enable admins to manage admissions, track installments, and issue receipts.
+To enable admins to manage admissions, installments, and issue receipts.

 To provide easy communication through Feedback & Contact forms.